gdm85/coshell/README.md

 All commands will be executed, no matter which one fails.
 Return value will be the sum of exit values of each command.

-It is suggested to use `exec` if you want the shell-spawned process to subsitute the shell and be responsibe to signals.
+It is suggested to use `exec` if you want the shell-spawned process to subsitute each of the wrapping shells and be able to handle signals.
 See also http://tldp.org/LDP/abs/html/process-sub.html

 # Self-contained